matplotlib/matplotlib-extension-cookiecutter/README.md

 make watch
 ```

+## Setting up readthedocs

+Readthedocs is a website that hosts the docs for many projects in the Python ecosystem.
+You can integrate them with your repo by following the instructions here: https://docs.readthedocs.io/en/stable/webhooks.html

+You can also have readthedocs make test builds on PRs by following the instructions here: https://docs.readthedocs.io/en/latest/pull-requests.html
 ## Setting up tests

 The best way to do testing for a Matplotlib extension is to use [pytest-mpl](https://github.com/matplotlib/pytest-mpl#about).
 This project inclues a basic test, but does not pregenerate any baselines images.
 To make the example test work you first need to generate the baseline with: